thomascrha/pipelam/README.md

 # Window behaviour
 window_timeout = 600 # The time in milliseconds before the overlay is hidden.
-(Default: 600) (Can be overridden by the JSON payload) anchor = center # The anchor point of the overlay; center means the overlay is centered on the screen; top-left means the
+(Default: 600) (Can be overridden by the JSON payload) anchor = "center" # The anchor point of the overlay; center means the overlay is centered on the screen; top-left means the
                 # overlay is anchored to the top left corner of the screen; top-right means the overlay is anchored to the
                 # top right corner of the screen; bottom-left means the overlay is anchored to the bottom left corner of
                 # the screen; bottom-right means the overlay is anchored to the bottom right corner of the screen.